When you see a tree, words like majestic, serene and awe-inspiring spring to your mind.

 Why does my tree have huge, giant “spider webs” on tree branches?

 Spiders actually don’t make those webs in trees.
-Instead, you can thank fall webworms.
+Instead, you can thank fall webworms or Eastern tent caterpillars, depending on the time of year.

 Fall webworms are caterpillars that weave a thick web as they feed on trees.
 Fruit trees are usually their first pick, but they feed on more than 100 different kinds of trees.

-As their name suggests, you’ll spot their webs most often in the fall.
+As their name suggests, you’ll spot fall webworms most often in fall.

 But, they’re there all year.
 In winter, they lay eggs, which hatch in spring.
 Come summer, those caterpillars eat your tree leaves and begin spinning webs in time for fall.

-Do fall webworms damage our trees?
+Do fall webworms or tent caterpillars damage our trees?
 Are webworms poisonous?

-Though fall webworms are quite the eyesore, that’s about their only threat.
+Though fall webworms and tent caterpillars are eyesores, that’s about their only threat.
 These caterpillars aren’t poisonous and don’t damage established trees.
 Phew.

 How to get rid of “spider webs” in trees